 This year’s card features the little known Christmas Lights Monster.
 He’s the one that makes it impossible for you to straighten out your Christmas lights when they are tangled up in twisted up knots.
 It’s quite rare to see this creature in person.
 He’s amongst the ranks of Bigfoot, the Loch Ness Monster, and the […]

 Mies van der Rohe and a Christmas tree served as subjects for this card.
-Read the full story.
+Read

 On the morning of December 1st, 2006, there was a perfect snowstorm.
 It was the kind of snow that is perfect for making snowmen or making custom Christmas cards.
 I looked out the window, saw the snow and I immediately knew what that year’s Christmas card was going to be.
 It wasn’t that hard shoveling […]

 A Christmas card with no paper?
 No ink?
 No prints?
 No photography?
 Foil rubbings of a toy dove accompanied the message of “Peace on Earth”.

 Now this was a fun card to produce.
 I bought a big pack of Christmas ornaments and smashed them.
 The resulting pieces spelled, “Have a safe Christmas”.
 A teaser on my website led up to the mailing of the cards.
 First a photo of the pack of pre-smashed ornaments was shown with a tag asking, […]